-- Implementation of real-time quotation price limit under Article 70-2(new),74,and 82-8

-- the real-time upper limit price is equal to the most recent execution price plus a specified range of change in price, or the real-time lower limit price is equal to the most recent execution price minus a specified range of change in price - Where deemed executions prices deviate from the band of the real-time limit prices while connecting to trading system, the real-time upper limit price(bid) and the real-time lower limit price(ask) shall be converted into the limit quotation. - Improvement of the method for adjusting trading errors - o Introduction of Ex-officio Adjustment of Erroneous Transactions under Article 81-2 - o Introduction of cancellation of transaction by KRX under Article 81-3(new) - Adjustment of settlement amount by Ex-officio Adjustment of Erroneous Transactions under Article 103 and 149 - Stipulating the completion time of settlement in the Derivatives Market under Article 104-2 - Other, less material, amendments were made to Articles 2(1)4, 2(1)5, 60 and 104-3

-The revised rules were effective from June 13, 2014.
+- Implementation of real-time quotation price limit under Article 70-2(new),74,and 82-8 - o the real-time upper limit price is equal to the most recent execution price plus a specified range of change in price, or the real-time lower limit price is equal to the most recent execution price minus a specified range of change in price - Where deemed executions prices deviate from the band of the real-time limit prices while connecting to trading system, the real-time upper limit price(bid) and the real-time lower limit price(ask) shall be converted into the limit quotation. - Improvement of the method for adjusting trading errors - o Introduction of Ex-officio Adjustment of Erroneous Transactions under Article 81-2 - o Introduction of cancellation of transaction by KRX under Article 81-3(new) - o Adjustment of settlement amount by Ex-officio Adjustment of Erroneous Transactions under Article 103 and 149 - Stipulating the completion time of settlement in the Derivatives Market under Article 104-2 - Other, less material, amendments were made to Articles 2(1)4, 2(1)5, 60 and 104-3 The revised rules were effective from June 13, 2014. - On September 1, 2014, KRX introduced real-time price-band and modified error-trade policies for settlement stability of the derivatives market.
+The real-time price band was introduced to prevent market fluctuations resulting from sudden price changes during trading sessions caused by error trades of investors or members.
+In addition, KRX would introduce improved policies on error trades to minimize the negative impact of large-scale error trades.